lordgordon/py-scaffolding/README.md

 make run
 ```

-or, to open a shell in the Docker image:
+or, to open a shell in the Docker image (test build):
 ```shell
 make run-shell
 ```